18 Historic Buildings in Sydney (Complete Guide)

 Cadmans Cottage

-The building has long played an important role in Sydney’s colonial history and today serves as a tourist attraction.
+The building has played an important role in Sydney’s colonial history and today serves as a tourist attraction.

 15. General Post Office